How Federal Income Tax Is Calculated

 How AMT Works

-The AMT starts with your regular taxable income and adds back certain deductions (such as the SALT deduction and certain business expenses) that are not allowed under AMT rules.
-It then applies flat rates of 26% (on AMT income up to $239,100) and 28% (above that).
+The AMT starts with your regular taxable income and adds back certain items that aren't allowed under AMT rules — most notably the SALT deduction and some business expenses.
+The AMT then applies flat rates: 26% on AMT income up to $239,100 and 28% on anything above.

 Important

 Your marginal tax rate is NOT your effective rate.
 A $75,000 single filer in 2026 is in the 22% marginal bracket but pays an effective federal rate of only ~13.5%.
-Use a paycheck calculator to see your real burden.
+Use a paycheck calculator to see your actual burden — not the bracket number on a chart.

 Frequently Asked Questions